 - Client management tools

-- Actual applications deployed.
-Choosing to virtualize your applications means that you can actually save money on the licenses you need.
+- Choosing to virtualize your applications means that you can actually save money on the licenses you need

-- Server side.
-This is where you must add the cost of the power utilized by the servers.
+- Server-side: This is where you must add the cost of the power utilized by data center servers

 Tip: break down these expenses based on the expected lifespan of the solution.
 This will prevent hidden or unexpected costs from arising during the implementation process.